-divide and color your icing All your icing can be made using the "one bowl method" - mix is one color at a time only making one bowl dirty!
-With one caveat...the green.
-I ended up rinsing the bowl and leaving it wet for the green.
-In total you'll need white, off white, light purple, purple, dark purple, and green. - Create the off white with a toothpick of yellow and red, adding a little color at a time. - Create light purple with 1 drop of red and blue. - Create purple with 2 drops of red and blue - Create dark purple with 4-6 drops of red and 4-7 drops of blue. - Create green with 4-1 drops of yellow to blue.
-I used approximately 8 drops of yellow and two of blue.
-Be sure to add the color before adding any water to get to the right consistency.
-Especially as the color you want to achieve is richer in tone or darker, the icing will become a thinner consistency from the gel food coloring.
+divide and color your icing I recommend a one bowl method, where you mix all the colors in one bowl, one color at a time.
+With this set, mix the yellow and then the blue.

+Be sure to add the color before adding any water to get to the right consistency for blue.
+If the color you want to achieve is richer in tone or darker, the icing will become a thinner consistency from the gel food coloring.
 Additionally, do not continue to add food coloring if the color is not getting any darker/developing into a darker color.
 It will dry darker than you think! mix the icing consistency When using royal icing, the consistency of the icing allows you to do different decorations.
 Often what you see on social media or in recipes are two different icing consistencies, a line and a flood.
 But for these cookies, you'll have one consistency that sits between a line and a flood.
 This is a 20 second icing.
-It's names come from the amount of time it takes the icing to "settle" or level out on a cookie.
+Its names come from the amount of time it takes the icing to "settle" or level out on a cookie.
 After you've mixed in the food coloring, add a little bit of water at a time (I tend to do 1/4 - 1/2 teaspoon) until you get to the right consistency.
 The 20 second consistency will take 20 seconds to settle after you run a spoon or knife through it.
 You can also lift a small amount with a spatula and see how it runs off, like Elmer's Glue.
 This consistency is thick enough to create its own "edge" so the icing doesn't run over the side of a cookie (replacing the need for a "line" consistency), but also thin enough to fill a cookie like a "flood" consistency would.
 It also allows you to do "wet on wet" decorating, where you place different colors of icing that are the same consistency on or near one another to decorate.
 20 second icing Before adding water and then at the right consistency